tawadrousfabio/AY2021_I_HW_02/README.md

 - Open up the workspace in PSoC Creator
 - Activate the project with your name and surname
 - Work on your project
+- The last commit must be named '*NAME_SURNAME* Final Delivery'
 - Propose a pull request before the deadline for the assignment, which is on **October 13 at 6PM**